nextstrain/docs.nextstrain.org/src/learn/exporting-data-for-auspice.rst

 we currently use the defined colorings (:ref:`see [a2], above <auspice-component-sidebar-filter>`) excluding any which use a continuous scale and excluding genotypes.
-Use this feature with caution — you are responsible for choosing sensible attributes on which to explode the tree on!
+Use this feature with caution — you are responsible for choosing sensible attributes on which to explode the tree!

 [a7] Geographic resolutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~